e-m-wilson/SNOW/Week_4/Project2.md

 - Create a new Service Catalog called 'HR Catalog'
 - Create a new category for it called 'Student Management'
 - Create a record producer called 'New Student' that creates Student records

+### Challenge 3 - Create a Flow

+- Create a Flow that is scheduled to run every day
+- The Flow should close resolved Incidents that have been resolved for 7 days

 ## Database Management and Platform Security